Want to make pro-standard mixes in your own home recording studio? Now you can!

 Tutorials and videos

-Our tutorials and videos are supported by a wealth of audio examples, which are also downloadable.
+Our tutorials and videos are supported by a wealth of audio examples, which are also online and downloadable.
 We recommend that you load these examples into your digital audio workstation so that you can listen to them in exactly the same way as when you're recording yourself.

 The best way to learn audio is to do audio - recording, editing, processing, mixing and mastering.
 And don't forget the importance of close, attentive listening.
 The more you do it, the better you'll get.